 4.3.1 General

 In 5GS, quality of service is enforced at QoS flow level and corresponding packets are classified and marked with an identifier in accordance with 3GPP TS 23.501 [7].
-Every QoS flow is characterized by a QoS profile provided by the 5GC. and can be used for all connectivity types (PDU sessions) in accordance with 3GPP TS 23.501 [7].
+Every QoS flow is characterized by a QoS profile provided by the 5GC, and can be used for all connectivity types (PDU sessions) in accordance with 3GPP TS 23.501 [7].

 5G QoS characteristics, standardized or non-standardized, are indicated through the 5QI value in accordance with 3GPP TS 23.501 [7].
 Standardized 5QI values have a one-to-one mapping to a standardized combination of 5G QoS characteristics and non-standardized 5QI values allows a dynamic assignment of QoS parameter values.